icarito/physics-with-xo/10_digital_to_analog.md

 ## Gnome Desktop, Audacity software

-In this environment we have a powerful tool, the Audacity application (version 1.3.11-beta), a free sound editor, that is open source and multi-platform.
+In this environment we have a powerful tool, the Audacity application (version 1.3.11-beta), a free sound editor that is open source and multi-platform.
 To synthesize sounds with adjustable frequency we must select in the menu bar the option Generate/Tone, and we will be shown a dialog window where we will be able to select desired values for the parameters shown:

 ![audacity](images/10_screen_2.png)

-With this software on XO1.5 we can synthesize sounds of frequencies between 1.00 Hz and 20 000.00 Hz (at least), with a resolution of 0.01 Hz.[^7] For applications involving mechanical systems of forced oscillation, the synthesis of infrasound (sound with frequencies below 20 Hz) is particularly useful.
+With this software on XO1.5 we can synthesize sounds of frequencies between 1.00 Hz and 20 000.00 Hz (at least), with a resolution of 0.01 Hz.[^7].
+For applications involving mechanical systems of forced oscillation, the synthesis of infrasound (sound with frequencies below 20 Hz) is particularly useful.

 [^7]: The pursuit of synthesis of frequencies below 20Hz on the XO outside of SUGAR was born from conversations at the Physics Laboratory of the IPA with Marcelo Vachetta and Leonardo Machín, who were looking to design low frequency mechanic oscillators to power mechanical oscillating systems for applications in resonance experiments in courses in secondary schools and IPA.
 They succeeded.